 The residence area at Chalone Creek Housing Area is serviced by a leach field buried in the porous alluvium near the stream.
 Although no problems have been attributed to its proximity to surface and groundwater, it may warrant closer monitoring.
 This should be included in a monitoring program.

 After comprehensive baseline data on water quality is collected, a few targeted tests should be selected and conducted frequently.
-Finally, managers should be satisfied that groundwater withdrawals within and outside the Monument do not affect the quantity or quality of water available for plants and wildlife along riparian corridors.
+Finally, managers should be satisfied that groundwater withdrawals within and outside the Park do not affect the quantity or quality of water available for plants and wildlife along riparian corridors.